zhampel/custom_scripts/README.md

 I almost exclusively use VIM as my text editor for [reasons](https://www.tecmint.com/reasons-to-learn-vi-vim-editor-in-linux/).

-### .vimrc
+### Run Control File: vimrc
 There are a number of nice default that I've found or stolen over the years, which are included in my `.vimrc` file so that they are default.
-To use them yourself, simply copy the file into your home directory:
+To use them yourself, softlinks would be fine or simply copy the file into your home directory:

 `cp ~/.custom_scripts/vim/vimrc ~/.vimrc`